cnexans/DynamicForms--API/README.md

 ```

-THis is done adding $this->middleware('oauth'); to the controller, the middleware returns the user_id related to the access token if everything went fine.
+This is done adding $this->middleware('oauth'); to the controller, the middleware returns the user_id related to the access token if everything went fine.